 The Board of County Commissioners (BCC) amended the ordinance governing the activities of the Citizens' Independent Transportation Trust (the "CITT" or "Trust") (Ordinance 02-116) on September 21, 2010, to establish a Five-Year Implementation Plan.
 The Trust, in consultation with the Mayor, shall recommend to the County Commission a Five-Year Implementation Plan (the "Plan").
 The Plan shall include a detailed scope of work and budget for each project funded with Surtax funds that is anticipated to be implemented, in whole or in part, during the five-year period.
-The Plan shall be consistent with the federal requirements for the Transportation Planning Organization's (TPO) (formerly known as Metropolitan Planning Organization (MPO)) Transportation Improvement Program (TIP) and Long-Range Transportation Plan (LRTP).
+The Plan shall be consistent with the federal requirements for the Transportation Planning Organization's (TPO) (formerly known as Metropolitan Planning Organization (MPO)) Long-Range Transportation Plan (LRTP).
 The Plan shall be updated annually.

-This report represents the Twelfth annual update of the Five-Year Plan.
-It documents status and progress in the implementation of Surtax funded projects versus the baseline.
+This report represents the thirteenth annual update of the Five-Year Plan.
+It documents the status and progress in the implementation of Surtax funded projects.
 Future annual updates to the Plan will continue to monitor the actual implementation of the projects, their adherence to budget and schedule, and any changes to the Plan including project additions, deletions, or deferrals.
-The project updates included in this plan are as of December 31, 2022, unless otherwise specified.
-Project expenditures are actual, through FY 2021-22.
+The project updates included in this plan are as of December 31, 2023, unless otherwise specified.
+Project expenditures are actual, through FY 2022-23.